 Succulent salmon with a crispy skin, sat on a bed of crushed sweet peas and spicy chorizo.
 This Seared Salmon with Peas and Chorizo is elegant yet simple.
-A perfect entree for easy entertaining.
+A perfect main for easy entertaining.

 This Seared Salmon is so quick to prepare, which is great if you have friends coming over after work.
 The hardest part is chopping up the chorizo, as in…… not hard at all.